 Don't let Thanksgiving flop; make sure your roast your turkey right!
 Check out our fun (and all-too-common) tips to a successful holiday.

-Sorry grocery shoppers, but all of today's domestic turkeys -- even the ones labeled "organic" -- are actually GMOs.
-Years of artificial selection, by optimizing genetic traits, have made the genome of the turkey we eat significantly different than the genome of wild ones.
-So unless you shot yours in the woods, the turkey heading to your table isn't natural.
+All of today's domestic turkeys -- even the ones labeled organic -- are actually of the GMO variety.
+Years of artificial selection by optimizing genetic traits have made the genome of the turkey we eat significantly different than the genome of those found in the wild.
+Therefore, unless you shot yours in the woods, the turkey heading to your table is not "natural."